Police: Woman was high on pot, going 95 mph before Seymour crash that injured teen passengers - NewsBreak

 Police: Woman was high on pot, going 95 mph before Seymour crash that injured teen passengers

-On March 15, 2022, Dakota S. Mott was driving a 2012 Hyundai when she crashed in the 6600 block of North County Road 760 East near Seymour.1 dead after motorcycle crashes into semi-trailer in Plainfield
+On March 15, 2022, Dakota S. Mott was driving a 2012 Hyundai when she crashed in the 6600 block of North County Road 760 East near Seymour.More recalls of products containing Jif peanut butter due to salmonella

 The crash ejected Mott’s three teenage passengers: Isaiah Bogard, 15; Kathryn Roy, 17; and Zackery Stout, 18.
 All three suffered serious injuries.